anetacamo/nabo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### TODO

+search in the bar
+separated pages for each

+fix mobile map
+fix mobile width

+form: suggest a tag
+form: choose multiple tags
+form: add hidden tags

+add texts for each page and footer remove unused items fix list of items open on click

+remove s under the bar

+add the tags down
+map: fix overlaying info

+on click show overlapping items in a row show slider on page

+### DONE

+images added
+add hamburger menu
+deleted bunch of things
+updated icon holders,
+added images to cards
+created separated pages